 The College has an emergency management plan, applicable to all campus locations, designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
-Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.
+Such situations include, but are not limited to tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.

-Students, staff and visitors are encouraged to notify the Director of Public Safety at Director of Public Safety of any emergency or potentially dangerous situation.
+Students, staff and visitors are encouraged to notify the Department of Public Safety at 316-321-7657 of any emergency or potentially dangerous situations.